SPantoja-Proj/macmini-homelab-tripleboot/README.md

 Step 1 — Boot the Mac Mini From the USB Installer

-1.Plug in:
+1. Plug in:

   -The Ubuntu USB installer

   -The external hard drive (target install disk)

-2.Restart the Mac mini.
+2. Restart the Mac mini.

-3.Hold Option (⌥) or Alt immediately after the chime.
+3. Hold Option (⌥) or Alt immediately after the chime.

-4.Select EFI Boot (this is the Ubuntu installer).
+4. Select EFI Boot (this is the Ubuntu installer).

 Step 2 — Start Ubuntu Installer

-1.When Ubuntu loads, choose:
+1. When Ubuntu loads, choose:

   -Try or Install Ubuntu → Install Ubuntu